The following documents are required in your application for a licence for a new retail pharmacy:

-When your new application for a retail pharmacy licence is received, we will inform you on the audit date.
+When your new application for a pharmacy licence is received, we will inform you on the audit date.
 We will audit for compliance with the current regulations such as Health Products (Licensing of Retail Pharmacies) Regulations 2016 and the Health Products (Therapeutic Products) Regulations 2016.
 Aspects covered during the audit may include, but are not limited to the following:

-- Equipment used in pharmacy services.
+- Equipment used in the provision of pharmacy services.

 - Facilities for storage, safekeeping and handling of therapeutic products.

 - Professional references or resources, such as Martindale, British National Formulary etc.